Nearly every walking animal has toes.The toe, in humans the big toe or

 So, how efficiently we use our toes?
 If you imagine for a minute that

 you do not have toes, what do you think will happen?
-Most
+Most people

 answered me as they would loose their balance.